laravel/docs/cashier-paddle.md

         return view('billing', ['payLink' => $payLink]);
     });

-The first argument passed to the `newSubscription` method should be the name of the subscription.
+The first argument passed to the `newSubscription` method should be the internal name of the subscription.
 If your application only offers a single subscription, you might call this `default` or `primary`.
-The second argument is the specific plan the user is subscribing to.
+This subscription name is only for internal application usage and is not meant to be shown to users.
+In addition, it should not contain spaces and it should never be changed after creating the subscription.
+The second argument given to the `newSubscription` method is the specific plan the user is subscribing to.
 This value should correspond to the plan's identifier in Paddle.
 The `returnTo` method accepts a URL that your user will be redirected to after they successfully complete the checkout.

 The `create` method will create a pay link which you can use to generate a payment button.
 The payment button can be generated using the `paddle-button` [Blade component](/docs/{{version}}/blade#components) that is included with Cashier Paddle: